-The NBA is now streaming on Prime Video with 67 storyline-packed games.
+The NBA is now streaming on Prime Video with tons of storyline-packed games.

 Star-studded games include reigning NBA MVP Shai Gilgeous-Alexander and the Oklahoma City Thunder, LeBron James and the Los Angeles Lakers, Kevin Durant and Houston Rockets, Anthony Edwards and the Minnesota Timberwolves, No. 1 draft pick Cooper Flagg and the Dallas Mavericks, and more.